varsharaodevaraj/summarizer/README.md

 -> Website Summarizer (CLI)
-    Hey there!
      This is a simple Python command-line tool that lets you quickly get a summary of any website using OpenAI’s GPT.
-    No more endless reading, just get the gist in seconds!

 -> What’s this?
     You give it a website URL, and it fetches the page, cleans out the clutter (like ads and scripts),